Our Schools

 Our schools follow a shared calendar, immersing students in stories, songs, symbols and traditions of Muslim, Jewish, and Christian holidays.
 We strengthen each student’s identity, helping them to feel pride and excitement in their heritage, while also communicating respect and knowledge about the other.

-Values Education:
+Values-Based Education:

-Hand in Hand schools emphasize humanistic values including equality, human dignity, mutual respect, and empathy for others.
+Hand in Hand schools emphasize humanistic values including equality, human dignity, mutual respect, and empathy towards others.
 Our specially designed multicultural curricula in core subjects such as literature, history, civics, art, film, and religion, expose our students to multiple perspectives and teach them critical thinking skills.
-The educational messages about those who are different from oneself that begin in preschool, enable our students to become adults who view diversity not as a threat, but as an enriching experience.
+The educational messages about those who are different from oneself begin in preschool, and enable our students to become adults who view diversity not as a threat, but as an enriching experience.

 Teacher’s Training